Skip to content

 tool_called tool_called_exit Exit taken when one or more tool calls are parsed from the response.
 Empty string = END.

-no_tool_called no_tool_called_exit Exit taken when no tool call is parsed (or when generate_on_no_tool produced a plain text reply).
+no_tool_called no_tool_called_exit Exit taken when no tool call is parsed (or, under mode=call_or_answer, when the model's residual text was emitted as a plain-text reply instead).
 Empty string = END.

 Exit routes